h8d13/Lighttpd-Steroids/README.md

 Create a directory for this to live in, for example `mkdir awesomelua`

-Download the run.py script this contains the docker script to start the container with proper commands (check if you want to modify anything)
+Download the `run.py` script (in the repo) this contains the docker script to start the container with proper commands (check if you want to modify anything)
 Or use commands manually if you're a wizard.

 It also contains configuration: